Industrial Defender and Waterfall Security Solutions Partner to Safely Transmit Cybersecurity Data in Operational Technology Environments

 FOXBOROUGH, Mass., Oct.
 22, 2020 /PRNewswire/ -- Industrial Defender, a market leader in OT security management, and Waterfall Security Solutions, the OT security company, today announced a new partnership to secure OT networks, industrial operations, and critical infrastructures.
 This collaboration unites Industrial Defender's breadth of security, change detection and compliance data with Waterfall's industry-leading Unidirectional Security Gateways to safely transmit asset data from control systems to cybersecurity teams.

-"By joining forces with Waterfall, our joint customers, especially those in highly regulated industries, will benefit from secure, compliant OT asset data transmission," says Jim Crowley, CEO at Industrial Defender.
-"This information is sent safely to our ASM for real-time analysis of how OT devices are changing, who changed them, and whether they're vulnerable to cyberattacks."
+"By joining forces with Waterfall, our joint customers, especially those in highly regulated industries, will benefit from secure and compliant OT asset data transmission," says Jim Crowley, CEO at Industrial Defender.
+"This information is sent safely to our ASM for real-time analysis of how OT devices are changing, who changed them, and whether they are vulnerable to cyberattacks."

 About Industrial Defender